-The team discovered completely new business opportunities, combining their vision with experimentarion, and tackling the challenges in many diferent ways.
+The team discovered completely new business opportunities, combining their vision with experimentation, and tackling the challenges in many different ways.
 Out of this, new concepts and prototypes were developed.
 The pairing of BMW and MINI’s existing products with innovative services would create an ecosystem of energy and mobility.
-A new offer emerged, allowing customers to be sustainable with both their mobility and energy demands., all seamlessly integrated within a premium service experience.
+A new offer emerged, allowing customers to be sustainable with both their mobility and energy demands, all seamlessly integrated within a premium service experience.

 The e-mobility business is maturing.
 We were grateful for the rare opportunity to shape the future of e-mobility together with the BMW Group – as facilitators, innovators and change makers.

 Working together with E.ON, we created a seamless and transparent customer experience for buying solar panels and home batteries, called ‘Project Silicon’, via a set of digital touchpoints.
 These touchpoints help customers calculate the potential benefits and investments, keep customers fully informed of their order status, and provide a timetable for installation.